 2000 Agreement with cable company enables expansion of free cable broadband program for technology access sites citywide.

-1999 CTTAB and the City create the Information Technology Indicators Program with community input.
+1999 CTAB and the City create the Information Technology Indicators Program with community input.

 1998 City and TCI (now Comcast) launch first pilot sites to demonstrate use of high speed cable Internet service.
 Delridge Community Center is the launch site.
 This led to our cable modem agreement in franchise.

 1997 Directory of public computing sites created ("Techmap") and first Technology Matching Fund grants awarded.

 1996 Public access machines at nine sites, including extensive computer labs at the Rainier and Downtown Libraries that were funded through a grant from Microsoft.
 PAN has set up a community access site at Garfield Community Center with both BBS and Web access.
 Staff working with the Parks Department to set up similar programs at additional community centers and with the Department of Neighborhoods to install computers in some neighborhood service centers.

 1996 City Council establishes Citizens Technology Literacy and Access program, including a staff position of planner.
 Technology Matching Fund community grant program also established.
 Delridge and South Park Community Center computer labs opened, with funding from the Private Industry Council for job training.